AT&T Internet Review 2021

 Best for home offices and super users: Internet 1,000

 Who it’s best for: Got a house full of gamers?
 Housemates who work or learn from home?
 Does every member of your family have to stream The Mandalorian, Tiger King, and Grey’s Anatomy all in different rooms?
 You’ll need some mega download speeds to keep up, and the Internet 1,000 plan is up to the task.

 Why we picked it: Most of us don’t need 940 Mbps, but if you’ve got home security and smart home tech, cell phones, gaming consoles, and other electronics all connected to your internet, you probably need the extra bandwidth the Internet 1,000 plan provides.

 This fiber plan delivers, and the 940 Mbps speed is priced lower than most—if not all—other ISPs.
 Mic drop.

 Recap: Is AT&T internet good?

 AT&T’s internet offers up some competitive pricing and zippy fiber speeds.
 Here’s a quick recap of why you might like it.

 - Prices and plans: AT&T’s prices for its Internet 1,000 plan gets you a lot of bang for your buck.
 You likely won’t find a lower price anywhere else.
 And even its Fiber Internet 300 plan is reasonably priced—though not the cheapest.

-- Contracts, equipment, and fees: You’ll have to sign an annual contract to get AT&T internet service, but at least its equipment rental and self-installation fees are reasonable.
+- Contracts, equipment, and fees: AT&T Internet now comes with no contracts, and we’re cheering.
+Plus its equipment rental and self-installation fees are reasonable.